‘Fox Nation’ Host Tomi Lahren Takes A Stand Against Firearm Restrictions: ‘Gun Rights Are Human Rights’

 — NRA (@NRA) August 7, 2019

 Lahren recently spoke with former NFL star Arian Foster on No Interruption and discussed why NFL players took a knee during the national anthem in protest of police brutality directed at minorities.
 As The Inquisitr reported, Lahren argued that taking a knee is disrespectful to the flag, which she calls a symbol of patriotism.
-Foster agreed that the symbol is rooted in patriotism, but said that — much like it means something to Lahren — it also means something to the NFL players and he doesn’t believe Lahren or anyone else can dictate that meaning to them.
+Foster agreed that the symbol is rooted in patriotism, but said that — much like it means something to Lahren — it also means something to the NFL players, and he doesn’t believe Lahren or anyone else can dictate that meaning to them.

 Per The Inquisitr, Lahren is no stranger to controversy.
-She recently made headlines when she expressed her belief that illegal immigrants should not answer questions on the United States census and determine funding or representation.
+She recently made headlines when she expressed her belief that illegal immigrants should not answer questions on the United States census, which helps determine funding and representation.
 Before that, she drew backlash from her conservative base by attacking the restrictive nature of Alabama’s new abortion law on Twitter.

 “It doesn’t save life, it simply forces women into more dangerous methods, other states or countries.
 You don’t encourage life via blanket government mandate!”